 Bickford (Table 3.4, page 74) and Blake (Table 1, pages 36-37) have different results for the tensile stress area of UN 4-8.
 Using our calculator or the ASME tables, we see that Blake is correct, Bickford has a typo.

-A Small Mistake in Standard Handbook of Fastening and Joining
+Table 1-2 on page 1-25 of Standard Handbook of Fastening and Joining

 Who is right?
 On the output page, we provide the nut and bolt thread shear stress area associated with the length of engagement that you specify on the input page.
 This is recommended by Blake (pages 40 and 175) and maybe Bickford (Table 3.4, page 74), but apparently not by Machinery's Handbook (page 1416, 25th edition).
 Bickford (Table 3.4, page 74) gives bolt thread shear stress areas assuming the length of engagement is equal to the thread size, and Blake (Table 1, pages 36-37) gives thread stripping areas per inch of engagement for both nut and bolt threads.
 Machinery's Handbook makes a different recommendation which we find incomprehensible, and Bickford seems to follow Machinery's Handbook when he describes these calculations (pages 66-69, 3rd edition), apparently contradicting his choice of length of engagement in his table of shear stress areas.
 Machinery's Handbook (page 1416, 25th edition) clearly states that the nut and bolt thread shear stress areas should be calculated using the minimal length of engagement to prevent the bolt thread stripping described in the previous paragraph.
 In addition to the obviously questionable relevance of such a calculation, it is redundant in that we already know that it in every case it will provide a bolt thread shear stress area exactly double the tensile stress area and a bolt thread shear stress exactly half the tensile stress.
 Appendix B to the ASME specification (which is not officially part of the specification) says that the shear stress area is calculated using the "length of engagement".
 It seems obvious that this should mean the actual length of engagement in the joint since no other length of engagement is referred to in the Appendix, but comments in other references make us wonder whether an earlier edition of the specification created some confusion since it also provided a calculation for the minimum length of engagement to prevent stripping of the bolt thread.
 We only have the current edition of the specification so we can only guess about this.